-- 13. In order to use the Machine, a player must add credits to the Machine via the insertion of cash, tickets, coupons, or other authorized medium.
-A player initiates the game using a start button that triggers the operation of the RNG to determine the outcome of the game.
-The outcome of the game is displayed via a correlation between the RNG value and a video display of a combination of symbols correlating to a hand or hands of blackjack dealt from a traditional 52-card deck.
+- 12. The Machine has been approved in at least 29 jurisdictions as an approved slot machine. - 13.
+In order to use the Machine, a player must add credits to the Machine via the insertion of cash, tickets, coupons, or other authorized medium.
+A player initiates the game by wagering at the player station, which will trigger the operation of the RNG to determine the outcome of the game.
+The outcome of the game is displayed via a correlation between the RNG value and a video display of a combination of symbols correlating to a hand of black jack dealt from one or more traditional 52-card decks.
 The player commits credits for play at the initiation of the game and the credit meters are decremented accordingly. - 14.
 A player is allowed to make a determination of whether to "stand pat" based on the visual display or "take a hit".
 If a player chooses to "take a hit", the RNG provides additional outcomes which again correlate to symbols commonly recognized as playing cards.
 Once a player has decided to "stand pat", the game will display the win or loss visual that correlates to the pay table value as determined by the RNG.
-The win or loss outcome will be displayed via a representation of a dealer's hand or a player hand or hands with a value of higher than 21 (a "bust"). - 15.
-If the outcome is a loss for the player, the game enters a "game over" state and adjusts hard and soft meters accordingly.
-If the displayed outcome is a win for the player, the Machine awards credits based on a predetermined pay table established in the game's rules that are available for display to the player by the Machine.
+The win or loss outcome will be displayed via a representation of a dealer's and player's hand. - 15.
+If the outcome is a loss for the player, the game immediately enters a "game over" state and adjusts hard and soft meters accordingly.
+If the displayed outcome is a win for the player, prior to ending the "game over" state, the Machine awards credits based on a predetermined pay table established in the game's rules that are available for display to the player by the Machine. - 16.
+Credits are displayed and accounted for via the hard and soft meters for each individual player unit which are also individually reported to the facility based monitoring system like any other slot machine.
+Credits are capable of being discharged via the play of the game or redeemed via a ticket printing system in accordance with state law.